What is An Ovary Sparing Spay (OSS) and Is It Right for Your Dachshund?

-Are trying to decide whether to spay your dog or not?
+Are trying you to decide whether to spay your female Dachshund or not?
 Did you know there is a middle ground called an Ovary Sparing Spay (OSS)?

 I didn’t until 2019 when, for the first time, I brought home a dog that wasn’t already desexed.

-I knew that getting her “fixed” was the right thing to do for our situation but, now that I was bestowed the responsibility myself, I wanted to do some research first.
+I knew that getting her “fixed” was the right thing to do for our situation but, now that I was responsible for this major decision, I wanted to do some research first.

-So that you don’t have to dig through all of the same information, I compiled the common, and what I think are the important, things to know into this article.
+So that you don’t have to spend hours researching this procedure like I did, I compiled the common, and what I think are the important, things to know into this article.

 What is an Ovary Sparing Spay?